Last Updated on November 11, 2024 by Maryam Siddiqui

 Tax benefits

-There are plenty of tax benefits that expats enjoy after moving and settling in Portugal.
-The two major tax benefits the Portuguese government extends to expats living in most cities, including Braga, are the non-habitual residence (NHS) scheme and the Golden Visa Program
+There are some tax benefits that expats enjoy after moving and settling in Portugal.
+The two major tax benefits the Portuguese government extends to expats are the non-habitual residence (NHR) scheme and the Golden Visa Program.

-On the other hand, the Golden Visa program might not apply to Braga, but it is an incentive for foreign investors who meet certain criteria.
+On the other hand, the Golden Visa program is an incentive for foreign investors who meet certain criteria.
 Foreign investors are issued the Golden Visa that allows free travel across the Schengen area.

 Also, if you have been a Golden Visa holder for more than 5 years, you’re eligible to apply for permanent residency or citizenship in Portugal.